Links

 Accessible Once the user finds the required data, she/he needs to know how can they be accessed, possibly including authentication and authorisation.

-Interoperable The data usually need to be integrated with other data.
+Interoperable The data usually need to be complemented by or compared to other data, therefore they need to be compatible.
 In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.

 Reusable The ultimate goal of FAIR is to optimise the reuse of data.
 To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.

-In addition, upon completion of its research, projects will be able to opt for a long term preservation of its data in a long term archiving storage such as Zenodo or OLOS.
+In addition, upon completion of its research, each project will be able to opt for a long term preservation of its data in a long term archiving storage such as or .
 The preservation process includes the attribution of a DOI.

 Data produced within Geovistory is native semantic data.
-For this, the data model of Geovistory builds on the semantical classes of the ISO-normed ontology CIDOC-CRM and its extension for the historical domaine.
+For this, the data model of Geovistory builds on the semantical classes of the ISO-normed ontology and its extension for the historical domain.

-The ontology is not managed within Geovistory, but on a community-driven ontology management tool OntoME, which is operated by LARHRA in Lyon.
+The ontology is not managed within Geovistory, but on a community-driven ontology management tool , which is operated by in Lyon.

-All research data produced within Geovistory is licensed under the Create Commons license CC BY-SA 4.0, as detailed in the terms of service.
+All research data produced within Geovistory is licensed under the Create Commons license , as detailed in the .

 This means that the data is free to be reused by other projects.
-Given the 'one repository' structure of Geovistory, all projects can build on each other taking advantage of previously produced entities.
+Given the structure of Geovistory, all can build on each other taking advantage of previously produced .